EminGasimov/G6/M0/README.md

-# GDSD 2019 G6
+# Milestone M0 of GDSD 2019 G6
 M0 Ends on 07/11/2019 for GDSD 2019 Group G6

-## Info on server setup command used
+## Server setup command used
-> We can use the following linux commands to setup a similar environment in local ubuntu 18.04 virtual machines to replicate server configuration)
+> Following linux commands can be used to setup a similar environment in local ubuntu 18.04 virtual machines to replicate server configuration

 ```
 #!/usr/bin/env bash